rba-community/rba-community/docs/index.md

 Our LinkedIn Group is a great way to stay up-to-date on news and announcements, as well as network and connect with new people in the RBA community.

-[Join LinkedIn Group :simple-linkedin:](https://www.linkedin.com/groups/12702283/ "Join LinkedIn Group"){ .md-button .md-button--primary target="_blank" }
+[Join LinkedIn Group](https://www.linkedin.com/groups/12702283/ "Join LinkedIn Group"){ .md-button .md-button--primary target="_blank" }

 </div>